 Five years ago, Brent began using cover crops on several fields.
 He also implemented precision farming—grid soil sampling and applying fertilizer using GPS.

 “We are more precise about fertilizer placement, timing and quantity,” he said.
 “We don’t want to waste money or harm our soil by applying too much fertilizer.”

 Brent hopes that with the focus and discipline of the SHP, he will be able to compare and contrast his soil and crop performance and really learn something that makes a difference.

 “Being in the partnership will allow me to look at trends over time that improve my soil’s health,” he noted.
 “It’s a more disciplined approach that forces me to focus on cover crops and no-till over a five-year period.”

-Even early in the program, Bible began to see a difference with the cover crop implementation and how his soil looks and behaves.
+Even early in the program, Brent began to see a difference with the cover crop implementation and how his soil looks and behaves.

 “We are doing something unique and exciting with the Soil Health Partnership that will keep these fields sustainable and pumping out great yields long beyond my lifetime,” he said.